HYL13/CS766Spring2021/README.md

 ### State-of-the-art models for image translation and implementations

 ![4 models](website_images/4models.png)
 > Figure 3.
 Summary of four state-of-the-art models for image translation.

+> The codes for the implementation of each model have been uploaded to our github "code" folder.

 #### Pix2pix